zchyde/brooklinebooksmith.com/_drafts/gwen.md

 ---

-In an [interview](http://www.harukimurakami.com/resource_category/q_and_a)&nbsp;designer John Gall reveals the inspiration for the cover came from (literally) piecing together some of Murakami's recurring themes and images – running water, disappearing women, random holes in the ground, and music.
+In an [interview](http://www.harukimurakami.com/resource_category/q_and_a)&nbsp;designer John Gall reveals that the inspiration for the cover came from (literally) piecing together some of Murakami's recurring themes and images – running water, disappearing women, random holes in the ground, and music.

 <br>Murakami's titles have since been redesigned with a very different look.

 ![](/uploads/versions/gmgg1314---x----2166-1630x---.jpg)